gorlak/gorlak.github.io/index.md

 {% include JB/setup %}

 <hr>
 Hi!
 I am Geoff Evans, software engineer at large (mostly gamedev, and usually tools).
 I am known to do a bit of coding on [github](http://github.com/gorlak).
-You can find personal ramblings at [gorlak.org](http://gorlak.org).
+You can find personal blog at [gorlak.blog](http://gorlak.blog).
 <hr>

 <div class="blog-index">